Kapeli/Dash-User-Contributions/docsets/Haiku_Book/README.md

 ### Building the docset

-1. Clone the main Haiku repository that contains the docset:
+1. Clone the main Haiku repository that contains the documentation:

 	```bash
 	$ git clone https://git.haiku-os.org/haiku